-The pre- and post-click experience
+The pre- and post-click landing page

 What makes Facebook and AMP a particular powerful duo is their ownership of their respective portion of the ad campaign.
 Facebook owns all things mobile advertising in the pre-click stage: outrageously powerful targeting, engaging formats, optimization tools, and more.